Divyakumar21202/Divyakumar21202/README.md

 # 💫 About Me:
 👋 Hi, I'm DivyaKumar Patel!<br><br>🌱 I'm currently learning Android Studio with a focus on Java development.<br><br>💞 I'm interested in collaborating on open-source projects and contributing to the Android development community.<br><br>📫 You can reach me through my GitHub profile: [Divyakumar21202](https://github.com/Divyakumar21202) or connect with me on LinkedIn: [DivyaKumar Patel](https://www.linkedin.com/in/divyakumar-patel-3278a525a).<br><br>Let's work together to create exciting and impactful projects!
-Feel free to ask me about anything related to Android development or open-source collaboration.
-And here's a fun fact: [Insert Fun Fact Here]<br>
+Feel free to ask me about anything related to Android development or open-source collaboration. <br>

 ## 🌐 Socials: